 Payment terms in your Terms and Conditions agreement can help to protect your business as well as keep your customers informed of your expectations when it comes to payments.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your business.
 Just follow these steps:

 Enter your email address where you'd like your agreement sent and click "Generate."

 You'll be able to instantly access and download your new agreement.

 Common information included in these type of clauses are:

-If you have a SaaS apps that allow customers to purchase subscription plans or pay a regular fee at regular intervals (such as a monthly recurring bill), you'll want to consider adding clauses in your legal agreements that discuss the following:
+If you have a SaaS app that allow customers to purchase subscription plans or pay a regular fee at regular intervals (such as a monthly recurring bill), you'll want to consider addressing the following in your SaaS Terms and Conditions agreement: